cybersokari/allure-report-deployer/README.md

 #### Q6: How do I configure Slack notifications?
 - **A**: Set the following environment variables:
   - `SLACK_TOKEN`: Your Slack Bot's token.
-  - `SLACK_CHANNEL_ID`: The ID of the channel where you want to send notifications.
+  - `SLACK_CHANNEL`: The ID of the channel where you want to send notifications.
   - Test the bot by sending a manual message before integrating with the container.

 ---